 Ohio Veterans Homes

-You must be an Honorably discharged wartime veteran and have been a resident of the State of Ohio for one year anytime during lifetime (does not have to be consecutive) and are disabled and unable to earn a living.
-The financial assessment is based on the resident’s monthly income and assets.
-Maximum cost is approximately 1/3 the cost of private care.
+Honorably discharged Ohio resident wartime veterans who are disabled and unable to earn a living are eligible for admission.
+Costs are based on income.
+The Domiciliary at the Ohio Veterans Home Sandusky is for veterans who need some medical care or supervision but can live independently.

 Ohio Veterans Bonus Program